Yijun-Tian/Uturn/README.md

 Make and make sure extractSoftclippedRetain runs smoothly

 ## Run the pipeline
-Drop the FASTQ files in the currently directory and run
+Drop the FASTQ files in the current directory and run

 `bash findUturn.sh`